leanprover-community/blog/posts/lte-update.md

 relies on technical results from homotopy theory, which haven't been formalized yet.

-But to our delight, it turns out that there are constructions that satisfy (1) and (2) above, and that are good enough for our purposes.
+But to our delight, it turns out that there are related constructions that satisfy (1) and (2) above which are good enough for our purposes and which can be formalized directly.
-Indeed, there is a functorial complex known as MacLane's `Q'` construction, which satisfies the following result.
+Indeed, the functorial complex known as "MacLane's `Q'` construction", is one such example, which also satisfies the following result.

 **Lemma.** Let $A$ and $B$ be two abelian groups (or sheaves).
 If $\text{Ext}^i(Q'(A), B) = 0$ for all $i \ge 0$,